amenjalal94/amenjalal94.github.io/README.md

 I have a Bachelors in economics from [Yale University](https://economics.yale.edu).
 Before starting the PhD, I worked at the [World Bank](https://www.worldbank.org/en/home) as a research assistant.

-My research interests are in development, labor, gender and environmental economics.
+My research interests are in development, environmental and labor economics, with a central focus on gender.
 <hr class="section-divider">